PavelPZ/riverpod_navigator/under_the_hood.md

   /// onStateChanged is called whenever providers change void onStateChanged() {
-    //=====> at this point, "ongoingPathProvider state" and "riverpodRouterDelegate.currentConfiguration" could differ
     // get ongoingPath notifier
     final ongoingPathNotifier = ref.read(ongoingPathProvider.notifier);
     // run app specific application navigation logic here (redirection, login, etc.). final newOngoingPath = appNavigationLogic(ongoingPathNotifier.state);
-    // update ongoingPathProvider
-    ongoingPathNotifier.state = newOngoingPath;
     // Flutter Navigator 2.0 to updates the navigation stack according to the ongoingPathProvider state riverpodRouterDelegate.navigationStack = newOngoingPath;
-    //=====> at this point, "ongoingPathProvider state" and  "RiverpodRouterDelegate.navigationStack" are in sync }
+  }

   /// RiverpodRouterDelegate is tied to the RNavigator